Board of Directors

 Ramón P. Arias

-Ramon P. Arias is Executive Director of Bay Area Legal Aid and a leader in the national civil justice community.
+Ramon P. Arias is the former Executive Director of Bay Area Legal Aid and a leader in the national civil justice community.
 After graduating from the University of California Los Angeles, School of Law in 1978, Mr. Arias worked for California Rural Legal Assistance (CRLA) as a Staff Attorney, Managing Attorney, Director of CRLA's Migrant Farm Worker Project, and Regional Counsel.
 In 1988, Mr. Arias joined the San Francisco Neighborhood Legal Assistance Foundation as Executive Director, a position he held for the next 12 years.
 In 2000, Mr. Arias helped establish Bay Area Legal Aid and was selected as its first Executive Director.
 With offices in San Francisco, Marin, Richmond, Oakland, San Jose and San Mateo, and with a staff of over 100 legal services workers, BayLegal is the region's largest provider of free civil legal services.
 Currently, Mr. Arias serves as a member of the Board of Directors of the CRLA Foundation and has served as the Chair of the Board of Directors of the National Legal Aid and Defender Association, a member of the ABA's Standing Committee on Legal Aid and Indigent Defendants, and a member of the American Bar Association's Commission on Loan Repayment.

 Sheila C. Cheston